mbr4477/blog/content/blog/initial-commit/initial-commit.md

 - Add syntax highlighting for code blocks
 - Change up the theming/typography
 - Figure out how to add static pages, and create one as an About Me

+[^1]: I quickly switched to Netlify and am using Github to host my content.
+The main factor was that although Github could host my static page, deploying would be a two-step process with two repos -- one for the source and one for the generated static site.